BlockchainCommons/envelope-cli-swift/Docs/Overview.md

 ### Tree Output

-The Envelope Tree Notation shows the structure of the envelope as a tree:
+The envelope tree notation shows the structure of the envelope as a tree:

 ```bash
 envelope format --tree $ALICE_KNOWS_BOB